chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested with STM32469I-EVAL revB evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STM32469I-EVAL rev C evaluation board and can be easily tailored to any other supported device and development board.

 @par How to use it ?